nleroy917/dissertation/sections/chapter2/results.typ

+#import "@local/dissertation:0.0.1": figure-caption-extended

 #figure(
   image("../../fig/chapter2/benchmarking.svg"),
   caption: [Benchmarking shows that scEmbed is competitive with existing approaches.]
 ) <scembed-benchmarking>

+#figure-caption-extended(caption: [
 *a.* Diagram showing 3 steps of the benchmarking process. *b.* UMAP plot of the cell-embeddings produced by scEmbed. *c.* Results of the benchmarking pipeline. scEmbed is competitive with the top methods.
 We tested three clustering methods: Hierarchical clustering (HC), K means, and Louvain.
 The clustering results were evaluated using three metrics: Adjusted mutual information (AMI), adjusted rand index (ARI), and homogeneity. *d.* UMAP plots visually showing the resultant clusters of cell embeddings produced by scEmbed following data loss. *e.* Line plots showing the change in three clustering metrics (ARI, AMI, and Homogeneity) as a function of dropout rate.
 Plots show that scEmbed retains its ability to accurately cluster single cells up to nearly 80% data loss.
+])

 #figure(
   image("../../fig/chapter2/projection.svg"),
   caption: [scEmbed enables knowledge transfer to unseen datasets.]
 ) <scembed-projection>
+#figure-caption-extended(caption: [
   Transfer learning with scEmbed occurs in three steps. *a.* Diagram showing the high-level workflow of other scATAC-seq methods (top) compared to scEmbed (bottom) *b.* Diagram of the overlap analysis procedure.
 Using interval overlap analysis, a new cell from a new dataset (blue) can be cast in the feature space of the data used for the pre-trained model (red). *c.* Diagram showing the computation of embeddings for new, unseen data.
 This is achieved using basic average pooling of region embeddings. *d.* UMAP plots of both projected (right) and unprojected (left) datasets.
 The plots show nearly identical clustering of embeddings learned from the original dataset versus projection. *e.* RAGI score plots for both the original dataset embeddings and projected cell embeddings.
 RAGI scores are computed for three clustering methods: Hierarchical clustering, K-means, and Louvain.
+])

 === Overview of the scEmbed architecture